Richardinho/react-hero-app-with-routing/intro.md

 }

 ```
-After the user logs in, by simply pressing the 'Login' button,  a message will be sent to the `adminService` to alert it that the user is now logged in; the `redirectBack()` method will be called, which first extracts the address of the previous location from the query parameter then navigates to it.
+After the user logs in, by pressing the 'Login' button,  a message will be sent to the `adminService` to alert it that the user is now logged in; the `redirectBack()` method will be called, which first extracts the address of the previous location from the query parameter then navigates to it.

-The Angular app also uses the `Resolve` and `CanLoad` guards.
-These are more challenging to implement, and I did not do so on this project.

-Angular is obviously more convenient in providing guard functionality 'out of the box' than in React, where they need to be manually implemented.
+Angular wins over React in supplying guard functionality out of the box.

-#### Resolvers
-A *resolver* is a type of guard that will attempt to retrieve data, usually from the server, and only allow the component to be rendered if the ddata is successfully retrieved.
-This means that when a fetch for data fails, there wont be the unsightly flash of an empty page.
-Angular has this capability out of the box.
-In React you need to implement it yourself.

 #### Dependency Injection
 One of the most significant ways that Angular differentiates itself from React is in its use of *dependency injection*, or *DI* for short.